Industrial Electric Heaters For Restoration

 See our article in Cleanfax magazine

-All that is lacking is the proper heating equipment to conduct the necessary eradication process and training in how to conduct it properly and efficiently for their current clientele.
+All that is lacking is the proper industrial heating equipment to conduct the necessary eradication process and training in how to conduct it properly and efficiently for their current clientele.
 Training in how to identify infestations, ascertain power availability and properly apply heat is not as complex as one would assume.
 In fact, oftentimes properly cleaning certain carpet stains can require more knowledge and expertise.

 Heat has been proven to be the most efficient and safe means to kill bed bugs in all stages of their development and harbor-ages.
 By using heat as your tool and methodology to kill bed bugs you can avoid the use of chemicals and problematic compounds that complicate the process and increase liabilities.
 Additionally, many strains of bed bugs are now immune to the typical chemicals and others have grown thicker cuticles that prohibit the penetration of compounds to kill them.
 Heat works in a very simple, efficient and effective manner and takes fewer visits to complete.

 Scientific studies indicate that a temperature of 119°F to 121°F (48.3°C to 49.4°C) kills bed bugs in all its stages.
 Sustaining temperatures at or above that threshold for several hours assures that the heat penetrates the typical hiding places favored by the bugs; headboards, mattresses, picture frames, baseboards, nightstands and any furniture adjacent to the beds or chairs where humans spend large amounts of time.

 Heated airflow is the key element in killing bugs effectively using heat.
 Specifically, the “convection effect” like cooking a turkey in a convection oven versus a conventional oven.
 The heated airflow penetrates the room and its contents to effectively kill all stages of bed bug life.